Enema: Asia

-In Babylonia, by 600 BCE, enemas were in use, although it appears that initially they were in use because of a belief that the demon of disease would, by means of an enema, be driven out of the body.
+In Babylonia, by 600 BCE, enemas were in use.
+However, it appears that initially they were in use because of a belief that the demon of disease would be driven out of the body by utilizing an enema.
 Babylonian and Assyrian tablets c.
 600 BCE bear cuneiform inscriptions referring to enemas.

 In China, c.
 200 CE, Zhang Zhongjing was the first to employ enemas.
 "Secure a large pig's bile and mix with a small quantity of vinegar.
 Insert a bamboo tube three or four inches long into the rectum and inject the mixture" are his directions, according to Wu Lien-teh.

 In India, in the fifth century BCE, Sushruta enumerates the enema syringe among 121 surgical instruments described.
 Early Indian physicians' enema apparatus consisted of a tube of bamboo, ivory, or horn attached to the scrotum of a deer, goat, or ox.

 In Persia, Avicenna (980–1037 A. D.) is credited with the introduction of the "clyster-purse" or collapsible portion of an enema outfit made from ox skin or silk cloth and emptied by squeezing with the hands.

 Europe

 Hippocrates (460–370 BCE) frequently mentions enemas, e.g., "if the previous food which the patient has recently eaten should not have gone down, give an enema if the patient be strong and in the prime of life, but if he be weak, a suppository should be administered, should the bowels be not well moved on their own accord."

 In the first century BCE the Greek physician Asclepiades of Bithynia wrote "Treatment consists merely of three elements: drink, food, and the enema".
 Also, he contended that indigestion is caused by particles of food that are too big and his prescribed treatment was proper amounts of food and wine followed by an enema which would remove the improper food doing the damage.

 In the second century CE the Greek physician Soranus prescribed, among other techniques, enemas as a safe abortion method, and the Greek philosopher Celsus recommended an enema of pearl barley in milk or rose oil with butter as a nutrient for those with dysentery and unable to eat, and also Galen mentions enemas in several contexts.

 In medieval times appear the first illustrations of enema equipment in the Western world, a clyster syringe consisting of a tube attached to a pump action bulb made of a pig bladder.

-A simple piston syringe clyster was in use from the 15th through 19th centuries.
+A simple piston syringe clyster was used from the 15th through 19th centuries.
 This device had its rectal nozzle connected to a syringe with a plunger rather than to a bulb.